salaboy/from-monolith-to-k8s/tekton/README.md

 # Pipelines

-This short tutorial shows how to use Tekton to define and run a Service and an Environment Pipeline.
+This short tutorial covers how to install Tekton and how to create a very simple Task and Pipeline.

 [Tekton](https://tekton.dev) is a non-opinionated Pipeline Engine built for the Cloud (specifically for Kubernetes).
 You can build any kind of pipelines that you want as the engine doesn't impose any restrictions on the kind of Tasks that it can execute.
 This makes it perfect for building Service Pipelines where you might need to have special requirements that cannot be met by a managed service.

-The Service Pipeline for this example is configured to build the [Conference Application Frontend](https://github.com/salaboy/fmtok8s-frontend) but as you can see in the [Service Pipeline definition](resources/service-pipeline.yaml) you can parameterize the pipeline run to build other services.

-The [Environment Pipeline definition](resources/environment-pipeline.yaml) shows a simple example on how you can use Helm to sync the contents of a repository to a namespace in a Kubernetes Cluster.
-While this is doable with Tekton, there are other more specialized tools like [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) which do a more complete set of tasks on the continuous deployment space by applying a GitOps approach.
-You can find a [tutorial with ArgoCD here](../argocd/README.md).
+After running our first Tekton Pipeline this tutorial also includes a links to more complex Service Pipelines used to build the Conference Application Services.

 ## Installing Tekton

 Follow the next steps in order to install and setup Tekton in your Kubernetes Cluster.
+You can follow this steps in your local KinD cluster.

 1. **Install Tekton Pipelines**